tynany/frr_exporter/README.md

 BGP IPv6 | Per VRF and address family (currently support unicast only) BGP IPv6 metrics:<br> - RIB entries<br> - RIB memory usage<br> - Configured peer count<br> - Peer memory usage<br> - Configure peer group count<br> - Peer group memory usage<br> - Peer messages in<br> - Peer messages out<br> - Peer active prfixes<br> - Peer state (established/down)<br> - Peer uptime
 BGP L2VPN | Per VRF and address family (currently support EVPN only) BGP L2VPN EVPN metrics:<br> - RIB entries<br> - RIB memory usage<br> - Configured peer count<br> - Peer memory usage<br> - Configure peer group count<br> - Peer group memory usage<br> - Peer messages in<br> - Peer messages out<br> - Peer active prfixes<br> - Peer state (established/down)<br> - Peer uptime
 VRRP | Per VRRP Interface, VrID and Protocol:<br> - Rx and TX statistics<br> - VRRP Status<br> - VRRP State Transitions<br>
+PIM | PIM metrics:<br> - Neighbor count<br> - Neighbor uptime

+### Sending commands to FRR
+By default, FRR exporter sends commands to FRR via the UNIX sockets exposed by each FRR daemon (e.g. bgpd, ospfd, etc), usually located in `/var/run/frr`.
+If the sockets are located in a folder other than `/var/run/frr`, pass that directory to FRR exporter via the `--frr.socket.dir-path` flag.

-### VTYSH
+#### VTYSH
-The vtysh command is heavily utilised to extract metrics from FRR.
+If desired, FRR exporter can interface with FRR via the `vtysh` command by passing the `-frr.vtysh` flag to FRR exporter.
+This is not recommended, and is far slower than FRR exporter's default way of sending commands to FRR via UNIX sockets.
 The default timeout is 20s but can be modified via the `--frr.vtysh.timeout` flag.

 ### BGP: Peer Description Labels
 The description of a BGP peer can be added as a label to all peer metrics by passing the `--collector.bgp.peer-descriptions` flag.
 The peer description must be JSON formatted with a `desc` field.
 Example configuration: